-The Company assessed this arrangement in accordance with ASC Topic 606, Revenue from Contracts with Customers ("ASC 606") and concluded that the contract counterparty, GSK, is a customer for the AATD Collaboration prior to GSK exercising its option and, for the Discovery Research Collaboration programs during the target validation research term.
+The Company assessed this arrangement in accordance with ASC 606, Revenue from Contracts with Customers ("ASC 606") and concluded that the contract counterparty, GSK, is a customer for the AATD Collaboration prior to GSK exercising its option and, for the Discovery Research Collaboration programs during the target validation research term.
 The Company identified the following material promises under the arrangement: (1) the exclusive global license for WVE-006; (2) the research and development services for WVE-006 through the Phase 1/2 study; (3) the discovery research services under the Discovery Research Collaboration to perform target validation programs; (4) research and development license for the Discovery Research Collaboration.
-The research and development services for the GSK collaboration programs through completion of a candidate selection.
-The research and development services for the Ost collaboration to perform target validation.
-The research and development services for the Discovery Research Collaboration were determined to not be distinct from the exclusive global license and should therefore be combined into a single performance obligation for the AATD Collaboration.
-The research and development services for the Discovery Research Collaboration were determined to not be distinct from the research Collaboration and should therefore be combined into a single performance obligation.
-In addition, the Company determined that the option to advance up to eight programs from the Discovery Research Collaboration and should therefore be combined into a single performance obligation.
-In addition, the Company determined to GSK.
+The research and development services for WVE-006 were determined to not be distinct from the exclusive global license and should therefore be combined into a single performance obligation for the AATD Collaboration.
+The research and development services for the Discovery Research Collaboration were determined to not be distinct from the research and development license for the Discovery Research Collaboration and should therefore be combined into a single performance obligation.
+In addition, the Company determined the standalone selling price for the option to advance up to eight programs from the Discovery Research Collaboration and determined it did not provide a material right to GSK.